aws-ia/terraform-aws-route53-recovery-controller/README.md

 }
 ```

-## Contributing to this Module
+The example shown configures the following:
+* A recovery cluster with a single control panel.
+* One routing control per Region.
+* Safety rules.
+The default is one, but you can declare more than one.
+* One Route 53 health check per routing control.
+* Route 53 alias records for each load balancer for the domain specified.

+Currently, this module supports active/passive for applications across Regions.
+The active Region is determined by your `provider` block or by `var.primary_cell_region`.
+(See "Inputs", later in this document.)

-### Adding a new service
+## Adding a new service

-If any services are added to ARC or missing from this module, to include please make the module aware of the CFN Service Type by completing below steps:
+You can contribute to this module by adding a new service.
+To do so, complete the following steps.

-1. add service to `var.resource_type_name` variable type definition
+1. Add the service to the `var.resource_type_name` variable type definition.
-1. add service key (from 1) to validation check for `var.cells_definition` in variables.tf
+1. Add the service key (from step 1) to the validation check for `var.cells_definition` in `variables.tf`.

 ## Requirements